 - 2 ounces bourbon (we suggest Templeton rye)

 - 4 ounces hot water

 - 1 ounce lemon juice

 - Pour hot water into a glass to temper it.
 This ensures that the glass doesn’t cool your drink (it’s a hot toddy, not a lukewarm toddy).

 - Next, squeeze the lemon and orange juice using your method of choice, cut off an orange slice, and slip pieces of clove into the orange.

 - Pour out the hot water you used for tempering the glass, then add bourbon.

 - Splash in your lemon juice, orange juice, and honey simple syrup.
-Next, add your cinnamon stick and be-cloved orange slice.
+Next, add your cinnamon stick and cloved orange slice.

-- Pour in about 4 oz of hot water and stir.
+- Pour in about 4 ounces of hot water and stir.

-- 1 oz Giffard White Creme de Cacao
+- 1 ounce Giffard White Creme de Cacao

 - Shake all ingredients with ice.